 Toru Fetū Kindergarten, Porirua

-Toru Fetū is the first purpose built Pasifika centre in the world.
+Toru Fetū is the first purpose-built Pasifika centre in the world.
 Located in Cannons Creek, it nurtures three Pasifika languages - Cook Island Māori, Tuvalu and Niuean - and offers a service for children from six months to five years.
 The centre recieved the Prime Minister’s award for excellence because of its strong relationships with community.

 Toru Fetū is an integrated service that helps families access Plunket, dental health, B4 School Check nurses, ear nurses as well as other services.
 We offer morning playgroups, and support positive transitions to primary school.